PREOPERATIVE RISK STRATIFICATION

 Risk factors that predispose patients to developing complicated UTIs include older age, external instrumentation, ureteral stent or other foreign body placement, metabolic dysfunction (obesity, diabetes mellitus, poor nutritional status), urinary tract obstruction (anatomic or functional), immunosuppression, and recent antibiotic use.

 Patients with ureteral stents, indwelling catheters, and urinary ostomies have urine that is chronically colonized with bacteria.
 These patients should only be treated for a urinary tract infection if they have concomitant symptoms of a urinary tract infection.

 Reflexive antibiotic administration in these patients leads to the development of resistant organisms.

 Under normal physiologic conditions, the urgency to void is sensed when the bladder reaches a threshold of approximately 250 to 300 mL.
 Maximum bladder capacity for the average adult is 400 to 600 mL.
 Afferent pelvic sensory nerves are stimulated to transmit a signal to the parasympathetic ganglia in the spinal cord.
 Parasympathetic efferent fibers then fire a signal to the detrusor muscle of the bladder to initiate micturition when socially appropriate.
 Conversely, if micturition is not desired, afferent fibers will cause activation of the sympathetic nervous system and inhibit contraction of the detrusor muscle and cause contraction of the internal urethral sphincter (visceral efferent) and external sphincter (somatic efferent).

 The incidence of postoperative urinary retention (POUR) ranges from 4% to 29%.
-Factors that contribute to POUR include prior history of ...
+Factors that contribute to POUR include prior ...